 Environment, Health and Safety Specialist

-The UK Petroleum Industry Association (UKPIA) represents the main oil refining and downstream marketing companies operating in the UK.
-Associate membership is also available to companies that are involved in process safety and transportation within the downstream oil industry.
+The UK Petroleum Industry Association (UKPIA) is the leading trade association that represents major oil refining and downstream marketing companies operating in the UK.

 Our members and associates play a vital role in the supply of petroleum products used as road transport, aviation, marine and heating fuels, for power generation and as feedstocks for the petrochemicals industry.
 Millions of consumers, including thousands of businesses, hospitals, schools, the emergency services, maritime and aviation customers depend on these supplies for mobility, power and heating.